joesan/joesan-me/content/post/scala/scala-pom-to-sbt.md

 val buildSbt2 = buildSbt.replace(libText, libText + lines.mkString("\n", ",\n", ""))
 ```

-Save this file as convert.sh
+Save this file as convert.sh in the same location where your pom.xml is located

 Calling it is pretty simple!